-- b.
-A Project that elects to incorporate a Mobility Hub into its design may take advantage of the following development incentives: - (1) Reduction in required vehicular parking by fifty (50) percent. - (2) Height increase of twenty-four (24) feet.
-This cannot be used in addition to the height increase incentive offered in Section III.H.4.
-(Parking Structures). - (3) Density increase of twenty (20) percent. - (4) Waiver of Open Space requirements. - c.
-Development Incentives - To qualify for two (2) of the development incentives listed in Subsection III.1.7.b, above, the Mobility Hubs shall include at least four (4) of the Transit Features listed in Subsection III.1.7.a(1) and one (1) of the Amenity Features listed in Subsection III.1.7.ba(2). - (2) To qualify for three (3) of the development incentives listed in Subsection III.1.7.b, above, the Mobility Hub shall include at least five (5) of the Transit Features listed in Subsection III.1.7.a(1) and two (2) of the Amenity Features listed in Subsection III.1.7.a(2). - (3) To qualify for all four (4) of the development incentives listed in Subsection III.1.7.b, above, the Mobility Hub shall include at least six (6) of the Transit Features listed in Subsection III.1.7.a(1) and three (3) of the Amenity Features listed in Subsection III.1.7.a.(2). - (1)(4) Additional or alternative elements not included in Subsection III.I.7.a may be considered and approved by the DTM Director. - e.d.
-Siting, design and features of a Mobility Hub must be coordinated and approved by DTM. - I. Landscaping - 1.
-All landscaping shall consist of 100 percent desert-adapted plant species. - 2.
-Except as required by Subsection III.F, Development Transition Standards, a complete or partial exception to Section 7.6 of the UDC, Landscaping and Screening Standards, may be granted in order to encourage infill and redevelopment on constrained sites.
-If shade is provided for pedestrians and customers, such as along sidewalks, pedestrian circulation paths and outdoor patios (in accordance with Subsection III.J.1), and there are no adverse impacts on adjoining properties, an exception may be granted by the PDSD Director from the landscaping and screening requirements.
+- (1) To qualify for two (2) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least four (4) of the Transit Features listed in Subsection III.H.6.a(1) and one (1) of the Amenity Features listed in Subsection III.H.6.a(2). - (2) To qualify for three (3) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least five (5) of the Transit Features listed in Subsection III.H.6.a(1) and two (2) of the Amenity Features listed in Subsection III.H.6.a(2). - (3) To qualify for all four (4) of the development incentives listed in Subsection III.H.6.b, above, the Mobility Hub shall include at least six (6) of the Transit Features listed in Subsection III.H.6.a(1) and three (3) of the Amenity Features listed in Subsection III.H.6.a.(2). - (4) Additional or alternative elements not included in Subsection III.I.7.a may be considered and approved by the DTM Director. - d.
+Siting, design and features of a Mobility Hub must be coordinated and approved by DTM.